code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 Conclusion
 ----------

 This hands-on tutorial was developed to help users get started with NOS-T from a basic level.
-It began with downloading an IDE for interfacing with NOS-T and finished with running the FireSat+ example code.
+It begins with downloading an IDE for running scripts to interface with NOS-T and finishes with executing the FireSat+ example code.
 Some good next steps for learning other NOS-T functions and developing your own test suites can be found at the following links:

+* :ref:`Main FireSat+ documentation<fireSatExampleTop>`
+* :ref:`Science Event Dashboard test suite walkthrough<instructionsScienceDash>`
+* :ref:`NOS-T Tools API documentation<nostTools>`
+* :ref:`Official release documents<releaseDocs>`
+*